Keto vs Paleo, Mediterranean, and More: Which Diet Is Scientifically Best for You?

 - Gut health: The lack of fiber can disrupt the gut microbiome and cause constipation.

-- Micronutrients: Deficiencies in vitamin C and folate are potential risks unless organ meats are consumed heavily.
+- Micronutrients: Deficiencies in vitamin C and folate are potential risks unless organ meats are consumed regularly.

-The following table summarizes the key distinctions between these dietary protocols to aid in clinical decision-making.
+The following table summarizes the key distinctions between these dietary approaches to support an informed personal decision.

 | Feature | Keto | Paleo | Mediterranean | Low Carb | Carnivore |